rgorge/minimal-mistakes/_pages/virtualization-101.md

 <h2>CPU</h2>
-In theory, QEMU can emulate and CPU type with any flags and functionalities, but in practice either host-model (i.e. the model of physical CPU where hypervisor is running) is used and flags are required flags are enabled before propagating them into VM or named-model (i.e. some specific CPU model, like Intel Cascade Lake, for example) is used.
+In theory, QEMU can emulate and CPU type with any flags and functionalities, but in practice either host-model (i.e., the model of physical CPU where hypervisor is running) is used and flags are required flags are enabled before propagating them into VM or named-model (i.e., some specific CPU model, like Intel Cascade Lake, for example) is used.

 By default, QEMU will emulate CPU that Guest OS will recognize as QEMU Virtual CPU.
 It is not the most optimal CPU type for a VM, especially, when application running inside VM relies on specific CPU flags for better performance. <a href="https://wiki.qemu.org/Features/CPUModels" target="_blank">More information about CPU types in QEMU</a>.